KowsharAhmed/E-commerce-Software/README.md

 ![I am GitHub Readme Generator's creator](https://github.com/KowsharAhmed/E-commerce-Software/blob/main/2021-12-22%20(24).png?raw=true)

 Hi
-I am a full stack software engineer.
+I am a full stack software developer.
 I create software with Laravel and Vue JS.
 I can work according to your needs.
 I am a friendly, responsible, organized and professional person.
 I have created more than 50 websites on different platforms.
 I will work on Unlimited Revision as long as you are satisfied.
 I create software with HTML, CSS, JavaScript, Vue JS, PHP, Laravel.
 And I create websites with Wordpress, Shopify, Magento, Prestashop, Joomla, Think PHP, Drupal.